 SCOSA, in collaboration with the Life Care Planning Law Firms Association (LCPLFA) will again present our innovative online/distance learning program for Elder Care Coordinators (ECCs) who work at member firms.
-The course, which has trained 137 employees from 30 U.S. states over the past nine years, provides the tools and support needed to promote best practice for ECCs.
+The course, which has trained 168 employees from 31 U.S. states since 2012, provides the tools and support needed to promote best practice for ECCs.

 David C. Burdick, Ph.D., FGSA, FAGHE